Voter Protection Hotline

 WHO CAN VOTE?

-If you are an American citizen, reside in Maine, and will be eighteen or older on or before November 3, 2020, you are eligible to vote in all three elections.
+If you are an American citizen, reside in Maine, and will be eighteen or older on or before November 3, 2020, you are eligible to vote.
 All you have to do is register and cast your ballot!

-What Does it Mean to Be an “American Citizen”?
+What Does it Mean to Be a “American Citizen”?

 If you were born in the United States, you are a citizen.
 If you were born abroad to at least one parent who is a US citizen, you are a citizen.